Dust Yourself Off & Try Again: Famous Founder Failures

 I’ve missed more than 9,000 shots in my career.
 I’ve lost almost 300 games.
 Twenty-six times I’ve been trusted to take the game-winning shot and missed.
 I’ve failed over and over and over again in my life.
 And that is why I succeed.

-Every week we highlight tools we actually use inside of our business and give them an honest review.
-Today we are highlighting Sidebar - a leadership program I use to accelerate my growth as a CEO.
+Every week, we highlight tools we like and those we actually use inside our business and give them an honest review.
+Today, we are highlighting Hyperbound*—the AI sales coach to help you quickly evolve and reinforce your playbooks as you scale.

 See the full set of tools we use inside of Athyna & Open Source CEO here.

-And that’s it from me.
-See you next week. 🫡
+That’s it from me.
+See you next week, Doc 🫔

 Reply